 Getting merchandise is a solid way to support Critical Resistance!

 Every purchase you make directly benefits practical and visionary organizing toward abolition.
+We are doing our best to fulfill orders and maintain Covid-19 safe practices.
+Please estimate 3-4 weeks for delivery.
 Thank you for sharing your resources and keeping CR strong.

 Those Who Know Don’t Say: The Nation of Islam, the Black Freedom Movement, and the Carceral State